-While it is often joked that cats have nine lives, a certain species of jellyfish has been deemed “immortal” by scientists who have observed its ability to, when in crisis, revert its cells to their earliest form and grow anew.
-That means that these tiny creatures, 4 mm to 5 mm long, potentially have infinite lives.
+While it is often joked that cats have nine lives, a certain species of jellyfish has been deemed "immortal" by scientists who have observed its ability to, when in crisis, revert its cells to their earliest form and grow anew.
+That means that these tiny creatures, 4 millimeters to 5 millimeters long, potentially have infinite lives.

 Since the Turritopsis’ virtual immortality was discovered, so have swarms of genetically identical jellyfish far from their original habitat, including in Japan, Spain and the Atlantic Ocean side of Panama.
 Researchers have concluded that these multiplying creatures are getting caught in ballast waters, water that is sucked into and pumped out of the long distance cargo ships.
 Polyps also could be growing on the ship’s hulls.
 Though genetically identical, these jellyfish seem to have adapted to their new environments.
 For example, specimens from swarms living in tropical waters have been found to have eight tentacles, while those discovered in temperate regions have 24 or more tentacles.